neyiO1/Games/README.md

 # Games
-A website where games are portrayed like never before we are planning to be the bbest in the gaming industry
+A website where games are portrayed like never before

+we are planning to be the best in the gaming industry